February 2, 2021

 Special Update (1): April 11, 2022

 Dr. Bhowmic has WON the writ petition (at an initial stage).
-On last Sunday (April 9, 2022), the country’s High Court has given a verdict in favour of the petition.
-Bangladesh government has been given one month to decide to accept the verdict or appeal against it.
+On last Sunday (April 9, 2022), the country’s High Court has given a Rule Nisi in favour of the petition.
+Bangladesh government has been given one month to decide to accept the ruling or appeal against it.
 I cannot fathom any logic as to why the government would appeal against the rule, except for sheer pigheadedness.

-If the government accepts the verdict or loses a future appeal, then we could, in the not too distant future, see an amended and expanded version of section 375 of Bangladesh’s penal code, which would bring a considerable change to the country’s law and justice system.
+Depending on what happens next, which would involve hearings, we could in the not too distant future, see an amended and expanded version of section 375 of Bangladesh’s penal code, which would bring a considerable change to the country’s law and justice system.
 This broadened definition of rape in Bangladesh will bring about a major social change as well.
 For example, male victims of rape will now be able to get legal recourse under a befitting law, the opportunity for which currently does not exist.

 In addition to showing the path for an important legal and social change, Dr. Bhowmic has demonstrated something else as well.
 Under a personal/private initiative, it is possible to bring a writ petition against any section of Bangladesh’s penal code, and if that initiative is logical and has legal robustness, then it is possible to get a ruling from the Court in favour of the writ.
 Everyone in Bangladesh should remain grateful to him for this.
 Until now, such petitions have been brought forward only by the country’s legal and human rights organizations.
 This is a first by a personal/private initiative of a Bangladeshi national.
 This sets an important precedent for days ahead.